 Instead, I went ahead and married this stranger barely six months after we met.
 In my naivety and desperation, I reasoned that we had the rest of our lives together to really get to know one another.
 That our souls had connected in a once-in-a-lifetime true love bond many don’t ever find over the course of their lifetimes.
 God, I had so much growing up left to do.

 The man I married was not just a stranger in terms of me barely knowing him a short while before plunging into holy matrimony.
-He was a stranger in the sense that he was masquerading around with a mask, hiding himself from the rest of the world so he could manipulate and control with ease.
+He was a stranger in the sense that he was masquerading around, hiding himself from the rest of the world so he could manipulate and control with ease.
 I still don’t know all of what’s under his surface, as I’ve been played a fool this whole time, I fear.

 It’s no wonder.
 I was the perfect victim for his narcopathic tendencies.
 Gullible, despondent, insecure, and oozing with co-dependency issues ripe for manipulating.

 His addiction issues have never been healed.
 He has only traded one in for another in a vicious cycle that has no end.
 I do not know what our future will bring.
 If our future will keep us together or bring us to an end.
 There is no security I can rest assured with when I lay my head down for sleep each night.
 No way of knowing what this journey has in store.
 I cannot help someone who doesn’t want to help himself and I cannot blame myself for his lack of transparency.

 Whatever happens will happen, but I will be stronger for it, nevertheless.
 Because if marrying this masked stranger has done any good at all, it is in the fact that I have learned to love myself, trust my own instinct and judgment, and accept the person I truly am and celebrate her for all that she’s worth.
 My marriage may be a sham in many ways, but I am as real as ever for it.

 Something my husband should probably start taking notes on how to do.